(Part 20 of the Cleansing of the Sanctuary Series)

 “Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”
 (2 Cor 13:5)

-While verses can seem to be talking of Him learning of us, it is really Him working to bring us to a knowledge of ourselves.
+While verses can seem to be talking of Him learning of us, it is really Him working to bring us to a true knowledge of ourselves.
 That is an important part of cleansing the sanctuary so that it may be thoroughly cleansed.

 This is Part 20 of the Cleansing of the Sanctuary Series